 About R.A.
 Mathews

-Acclaimed theologian Rev. R.A.
-Mathews graduated from the highest-ranked Baptist seminary in the nation with a Master of Divinity degree and four years of graduate study.
-She completed extensive Bible research thereafter from 2015 to 2024.
+The Rev. R.A.
+Mathews, an acclaimed theologian, has been published over 6,000 times in newspapers across the U.S. and overseas.
+She graduated from the highest-ranked Baptist seminary in the nation with a Master of Divinity degree and four years of graduate study.
+Thereafter, she completed extensive Bible research from 2015 to 2024, and in 2026 she will begin additional seminary studies.

-Mathews completed her university education at the age of 21 and started seminary that same year.
-She then sought ordination and was examined and approved by a panel of pastors and the association of American Baptist Churches to which her church belongs.
+Mathews completed her university education at 21 and began seminary that same year.
+She then sought ordination and was examined and approved by a panel of pastors and the Association of American Baptist Churches to which her church belongs.
 She is perhaps the first Baptist woman to receive such an ordination in the South.

 The Rev. Mathews subsequently worked in Christian broadcasting and local churches, preaching and working with children and youth.